Torsion of the Testicular Appendices and Epididymis

 Naproxen (Aleve, Anaprox, Naprelan, Naprosyn)

-Clinical Context: For relief of mild to moderate pain; inhibits inflammatory reactions and pain by decreasing activity of cyclooxygenase, which results in a decrease of prostaglandin synthesis.
+Inhibits inflammatory reactions and pain by decreasing activity of cyclooxygenase, which results in a decrease in prostaglandin synthesis.

 Class Summary

 These agents have anti-inflammatory and antipyretic activities.
 Their mechanism of action is not known, but they may inhibit cyclooxygenase activity and prostaglandin synthesis.
-Other mechanisms may exist as well, such as inhibition of leukotriene synthesis, lysosomal enzyme release, lipoxygenase activity, neutrophil aggregation, and various cell-membrane functions.
+Other mechanisms may exist as well, such as inhibition of leukotriene synthesis, lysosomal enzyme release, lipoxygenase activity, neutrophil aggregation, and various cell membrane functions.

 Author